googlefonts/colr-gradients-spec/OFF_AMD2_WD.md

 A sweep gradient provides a gradation of colors that sweep around a center point.
 For a given color on a color line, that color projects as a ray from the center point in a given direction.
-This is illustrated in figure 5.x.
+This is illustrated in figure 5.29.

 NOTE: The following figures illustrate sweep gradients clipped to a circular region.
 Sweep gradients are not bounded, however, and fill the entire space.

 ![A sweep gradient](images/colr_conic_gradient.png)

-**Figure 5.x Sweep gradient**
+**Figure 5.29 Sweep gradient**

-NOTE: In some contexts, this type of gradient is referred to as a “conic” gradient.
+NOTE: In some contexts, this type of gradient is referred to as a “conic” gradient, or as an “angular” gradient.

 A sweep gradient is defined by a center point, starting and ending angles, and a color line.
 The angles are expressed in counter-clockwise degrees from the